-The issue among evangelical interpreters is not over the general validity of grammatical or literal exegesis.
+The issue among evangelical interpreters is not over the validity of grammatical or literal exegesis.
 For most of the didactic parts of the Old Testament, and practically the complete New Testament there is agreement that we follow the grammatical method.
-In fundamental theory there is no difference between Berkhof's Principles Of Biblical Hermeneutics (amillennial) and Chafer's The Science of Biblical Hermeneutics (dispensational).
-Both agree that the grammatical, historical method is basic to understanding the Bible.
+In fundamental theory there is no difference between Berkhof's Principles of Biblical Hermeneutics (amillennial) and Chafer's The Science of Biblical Hermeneutics (dispensational).
+Both agree that the grammatical method is basic to understanding the Bible.

 Nor is the issue one of the figurative or non-figurative language of the prophets.
 The literalist in prophetic interpretation admits the presence of poetic and figurative elements, and the amillennialists who think they deny this are wrong.
-Some amillennialists think that the figurative and poetic elements weaken the case of the literalists, but their difference from the literalist at this point is not as great as they imagine.
+Some amillennialists think that the figurative and poetic elements weaken the case of the literalists, but their difference from the literalist is not as great as they imagine.

 If we may provisionally define the spiritual as the nonliteral method of the exegesis of the Old Testament we may further state that the issue is not between a completely literal or a completely spiritual system of interpretation.
-Amillennial writers admit that many prophecies have been literally fulfilled, and literalists admit a spiritual element to Old Testament interpretation when they find a moral application in a passage, when they find a typical meaning, or when they find a deeper meaning (such as finding Satan and his career in Isaiah 14 and Ezekiel 28 with reference to the kings of Babylon and Tyre).
+Amillennial writers admit that many prophecies have been literally fulfilled, and literalists admit a spiritual element to Old Testament interpretation when they find a moral application in a passage, when they find a typical meaning, or when they find a deeper meaning (such as in Ezekiel 28 with reference to the kings of Babylon and ${\bf Tyre}{\mbox{{\bf j}}}$.
 Nobody is a strict literalist or a complete spiritualist.

 Further, some Old Testament passages present idealized pictures.
-For example, in Zechariah 14 Jerusalem is exalted to the top of a mountain, the surrounding mountainous country is made a plain, and two great rivers pour out of Jerusalem one going east and the other west.
-A strict literal, interpretation of this passage fails to catch the spirit and vision of it.
-And indeed a very strict literalism would also call for a recreation of iron age culture and iron age peoples of that ancient world.
-One way of escape from this return to the iron age is to insist that the items mentioned are real, but they will appear in their modern counterparts at the time of the millennium.
+For example, in Zechariah 14 Jesusalem is exalted to the top of a mountain, the surrounding mountainous country is made a plain, and two great rivers pour out of Jerusalem one going east and other west.
+A strict literal interpretation of this passage fails to catch the spirit and vision of it.
 Prophecies involving horses or chariots or camels are dealing with transportation; prophecies speaking of spears and shields are about armaments; and prophecies about surrounding nations are about God's enemies.
 A strict literalism would hardly be appropriate in such matters and Davidson says that to call for the complete restoration of all these ancient peoples on the basis of strict literal interpretation "may not unjustly be called the insanity of literalism."
 3

-The real issue in prophetic interpretation among evangelicals is this : can prophetic literature be interpreted by the general method of grammatical exegesis, or is some special principle necessary?
+The real issue in prophetic interpretation among evangelicals is this: can prophetic literature be interpreted by the general method of grammatical exegesis, or is some special principle necessary?